man-of-sbk/angular-learning-progress/udemy/README.md

 ## 17. Passing and Using Data with Event Binding

-we can get the first argument of an event's callback by using `$event` alias.
+we can get the argument of an event's callback by using `$event` alias.
 This alias will return everything an event's callback receives (not only the default argument of it).

 *component's template:*
 ```html